KungPaoMushu/cmpe172-cloud4/fastest-recovery/README.md

         | store                      |
         +----------------------------+
         23 rows in set (0.00 sec)
-- Navigate on the 'employees' database and see its data:
+- Navigate to the 'employees' database and see its data:

       mysql> USE employees;
       mysql> SHOW tables;